Dick Williams: Managing career

-An "Impossible Dream" in Boston
+Boston Red Sox

 On October 14, 1964, after a season during which Williams hit a career-low .159, the Red Sox handed him his unconditional release.
 At 35, Williams was at a career crossroads: Richards gave him a spring training invitation but no guarantee that he would make the 1965 Astros' playing roster; the Red Sox offered Williams a job as playing coach with their Triple-A farm team, the Seattle Rainiers of the Pacific Coast League.
 Looking to begin a post-playing career in baseball, Williams accepted the Seattle assignment.

 Within days, a shuffle in 1965 affiliations forced Boston to move its top minor league team to the Toronto Maple Leafs of the International League; as the Rainiers became the Seattle Angels (the Triple-A affiliate of the Los Angeles Angels).
 This caused the Red Sox' Triple-A manager, Seattle native Edo Vanni, to resign in order to remain in the Pacific Northwest.
 With a sudden opening for the Toronto job, Williams was promoted to manager of the 1965 Leafs.
 As a novice pilot, Williams adopted a hard-nosed, disciplinarian style and won two consecutive Governors' Cup championships with teams laden with young Red Sox prospects.

 He then signed a one-year contract to manage the 1967 Red Sox, making Williams feel he had a lot to prove.
 Boston had suffered through eight straight seasons of losing baseball, and attendance had fallen to such an extent that owner Tom Yawkey was threatening to move the team; and threatening to move unless a new stadium was built to replace Fenway Park.
 The Red Sox had talented young players, but the team was known as a lazy "country club."
 As Carl Yastrzemski commented, "if you don't keep your nose to the grindstone you won't (win) ... we kept our noses so far away from the grindstone we couldn't even see it."